 Research for the edition forms an experiment in both pedagogy and humanistic research.
 It involves Laboratory Seminars in which students work alongside academic and museum-based historians of art and historians of science, and in collaboration with experienced makers, to reconstruct the technical recipes contained in the manuscript.
 Their findings are being used to understand and annotate the digital edition, and their experiences are fostering the sharing of expertise across disciplines as well as the engagement on the part of students with the material culture of the past.

 Each year we focus on a particular theme in the manuscript and organize groups of scholars, makers, and museum professionals into a Working Group.
-The themes for our working groups have included Moldmaking and Metalworking (2014-2015); Colormaking (2015-2016); and Vernacular Natural History, Practical Optics, Mechanics, and Medicine (2016-2017).
-We bring together these scholars and practitioners with the students in the courses each year at Columbia University in a Working Group Meeting, during which they provide oversight and input on every aspect of the project.
+The themes for our working groups have included Moldmaking and Metalworking (2014-2015); Colormaking (2015-2016); and Practical Knowledge: Vernacular Natural History, Practical Perspective, Optics, Mechanics, and Medicine (2016-2017).
+We bring together these scholars and practitioners with the Lab seminar students each year at Columbia University in a Working Group Meeting, during which they provide oversight and input on every aspect of the project.

 Click here for more on our Working Groups.